Vitina Marcus

-Vitina Marcus is a retired American actress.
+Vitina Marcus (born March 1, 1937) is a retired American actress.

 Career

 Marcus was a student of Lee Strasberg's.
 She appeared in numerous television shows throughout the 1950s and '60s.
 She was sometimes billed as Dolores Vitina, as in the 1958 film Never Love a Stranger, starring John Drew Barrymore and Steve McQueen.
 She was in Irwin Allen's 1960 production of The Lost World, as well as Taras Bulba (1962) with Tony Curtis and Yul Brynner.

 On television, she appeared in Voyage to the Bottom of the Sea, including the first-season episode "Turn Back the Clock" (in which producer Irwin Allen reused some of her footage from The Lost World) and the second-season episode "Return of the Phantom".

 She appeared in two episodes of Lost in Space as the Green Lady (Athena), an admirer of stowaway Dr. Zachary Smith's, who endangers the Jupiter II; Have Gun – Will Travel as Della White Cloud, an Apache princess; and in episodes 24 and 26 of The Time Tunnel, "Chase through Time" and "Attack of the Barbarians".
 Marcus was in an episode of The Man from U.N.C.L.E., "My Friend: The Gorilla Affair", in 1966.
 She guest-starred in the TV series Gunsmokes episodes "The Squaw" as Natacea (1961) and "Old Comrade" as Missy (1962).
 In 1962, she portrayed Wahkshum in the episode "The Peddler" on CBS' Rawhide.